googleapis/google-cloud-cpp/google/cloud/resourcemanager/README.md

 :construction:

-This directory contains an idiomatic C++ client library for the [Cloud Resource Manager API][cloud-service-docs], a service to Creates, reads, and updates metadata for Google Cloud Platform resource containers.
+This directory contains an idiomatic C++ client library for the [Cloud Resource Manager API][cloud-service-docs], a service to create, read, and update metadata for Google Cloud Platform resource containers.

 This library is **experimental**.
 Its APIS are subject to change without notice.